leonrode/qsim/README.md

 ![layering in qsim](/public/layers.png)

-As operations are added to the circuit, they are grouped into layers, which reprsent a logical parallelization of the application of the gates.
+As operations are added to the circuit, they are grouped into layers, which represent a logical parallelization of the application of the gates.
 The grouping mechanism searches for an "empty slot" to place the new gate into, and creates a new one if one doesn't exist.

 ## Running the circuit